-Domperidone: What It’s For, Dosage & Side Effects
+Domperidone: What It's Used For, How to Take & Side Effects

 Domperidone is a medication with antiemetic action that stimulates stomach and intestinal flow.
 It is prescribed for the treatment of conditions related to delayed gastric emptying, like indigestion or gastroesophageal reflux (GERD), or nausea and vomiting related to cancer treatments.